peterjmit/peterjmit.com/src/documents/blog/getting-started-with-phpspec-and-symfony-2.html.md

 that it checks the container to see if the doctrine service is registered, and returns it if it is.

-In order to get a mock of the repository (and our list of blog posts) we need an to understand the collaborators that are involved in retrieving it - here is a list:
+In order to mock the repository (and get a list of blog posts) we need to understand the collaborators that are involved in retrieving it from the doctrine service, here is a list:

 * `Doctrine\Common\Persistence\ManagerRegistry#getManager`
 * `Doctrine\Common\Persistence\ObjectManager#getRepository`